-Ecological Functioning - The ability of setting conditions to support an aggregate of plant and animal species sustainably (measured in successive generations) occupying a site.
+Ecological Functioning - The ability of setting conditions to support an aggregate of plant and animal species to sustainably occupy as site, as measured by the presence of successive generations.

 Effect - The mechanistic influence that can result in a change in status or condition of setting elements.